Dynamics 365 release schedule and early access

 How do I enable the early access features in an environment?

 If you are using model-driven apps in Dynamics 365 (such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, and Dynamics 365 Field Service), you can enable the preview features from the Power Platform Admin center.
-For information about how to enable the early access features, see Early opt in to 2019 release wave 2.
+In January, we will provide more information about how to enable the early access features.

-If you are using Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Retail, you can enable the preview features through the First Release program in Lifecycle Services.
+If you are using Dynamics 365 Finance, Dynamics 365 Supply Chain Management, or Dynamics 365 Commerce, you can apply the preview package to your environment via the Shared Asset Library in Lifecycle Services.
 For information about how to enable previews, see Service Update Availability.

 If you are using Dynamics 365 Business Central, you can get to know the preview features in sandbox environments.

 Which environments do I use for previewing the features?